 The year 1954 was a giant’s leap forward with the introduction of ‘Chrome Tubular Furniture’, which upgraded the name of Invicta Works, the name of the firm at that time, to become one of the most renowned furniture manufacturing firm on the Maltese Islands.
 Complementing the range with home, hospital, cafeterias and office furniture was the fulfillment of the founder’s dream to expand the business of modern furniture.
 Invicta Works was registered as a limited liability company in 1969 under the name of ‘INVICTA LTD’, now also with the second generation running the company which at that time employed over hundred trained employees, most of them tradesmen.

 For the next forty years, the company moved forward in expanding and investing in latest technology machinery until the time when statistics proved manufacturing was losing ground fast and was not viable anymore to produce.
-A decision was taken and manufacturing made way for the importation of knocked down furniture from a reputable company, the third largest in Europe represented locally by Invicta.
+A decision was taken and manufacturing made way for the importation of knocked down furniture from a reputable company, the second largest in Europe, solely represented by Invicta in the local market.
 The business is now run by the family’s third generation, with an asset of experience in the field, offering Government Departments/Entities and the private sector with quality products and excellent after sales service with satisfaction.